mssfang/azure-openai-keyless/README.md

 4. Then you can run the example code in this repository.

-## Running the Python example
+## Running the Java example

-1. If you're not already running in a Codespace or Dev Container, create a Python virtual environment.
+1. If you're not already running in a Codespace or Dev Container, create a Java virtual environment.

 2. Install the requirements:

     ```shell
-    python -m pip install -r requirements.txt
+    mvn clean install
     ```

 3. Run the example:

     ```shell
-    python example.py
+    mvn exec:java
     ```

     This will use the OpenAI API SDK to make a request to the OpenAI API and print the response.